The Piano Teacher (film): Plot

 Walter is increasingly insistent in his desire to initiate a sexual relationship with Erika, but Erika is only willing if he will satisfy her masochistic fantasies.
 She gives him the letter indicating acts she will consent to.
-He follows her home and reads the letter in her bedroom, but the list repulses him and he leaves.
-Later that night, Erika’s mother is berating her while they lay in bed together for letting Walter in her bedroom in the middle of the night, when Erika suddenly begins kissing and groping her mother.
+He follows her home and tries to seduce her but she is resistant.
+She allows him to come inside, where the pair is greeted by Erika’s disgruntled mother.
+In Erika’s bedroom, Walter attempts to seduce her once more but she insists that he read the letter.
+He reads the letter aloud, pausing to ask her questions or to get angry with her, while she remains silent.
+Erika retrieves a box of BDSM paraphernalia from under her bed and takes some of the items out.
+She asks Walter to think about her request.
+Walter tells her that she’s sick and he leaves.
+Later that night, while they lie in bed together, Erika's mother is berating her for letting Walter into her bedroom in the middle of the night.
+Erika suddenly begins kissing and groping her mother.
 Her mother resists and tells Erika she is unwell.

-Erika finds Walter at an ice rink after his hockey practice to apologize.
+Erika finds Walter at an ice rink after his Ice hockey practice to apologise.
 She begins to subjugate herself to him in a janitorial closet.
 Walter says he loves her and they begin to have sex, but Erika is unable to, and vomits while performing fellatio.
 Later that night, Walter arrives at Erika's apartment and attacks her in the fashion described in her letter.
-He locks her mother away in her bedroom before proceeding to beat and rape Erika.
+He locks her mother away in her bedroom before proceeding to beat and rape Erika, despite her pleas for him to stop.

 The next day, Erika brings a large kitchen knife to the concert where she is scheduled to substitute for Anna.
 When Walter arrives, he enters cheerfully, laughing with his family, and flippantly greets her.
-Moments before the concert is due to start, a distraught Erika calmly stabs herself in the shoulder with the kitchen knife and exits the concert hall into the street.
+Moments before the concert is due to start, Erika calmly stabs herself in the shoulder with the kitchen knife and exits the concert hall into the street.